 With 80% to 90% of all enterprises in North America being family owned, it is important to address the reasons why transition is difficult.

 Why does this happen and what can you do to prevent it?

-Family enterprises are often put at risk by family dynamics.
+Family enterprises are often put at risk by the dynamics of the family.
 This can be especially true if the family has not had any meaningful dialogue on the succession of the business.
 And, while we are throwing around statistics, it has been estimated that 65% of families have not had any meaningful discussion about business succession.

 When planning for the succession of the business an important objective is to reduce income tax on the disposition (sale or inheritance).
 One of the methods is to implement an estate freeze which transfers the future taxable growth to the next generation.
 The corporate and trust structure utilized in this strategy may also create multiple Small Business Gains Exemptions which can reduce or eliminate the income tax on capital gains.

 Just as it is important for a business owner to plan to reduce taxes during his or her lifetime, it is also important to maximize the value of the estate by planning to reduce taxes at death.

 This can be accomplished with the implementation of a Shareholders’ Agreement.
 Often there are multiple parties that should be subject to the terms of the agreement, including any Holding Companies or Trusts that may be created to deal with the tax planning issues.
 The Shareholders’ Agreement will include the procedures to deal with any shareholder disputes as well as confer rights and restrictions on the shareholders.

 The agreement should also define the exit strategy that the business owners may wish to employ.